Salt Lake

 Salt Lake Temple

 Temple Square in Salt Lake City, is Utah’s most popular tourist destination.
-Part of its appeal lies in its accessibility: three city blocks in downtown Salt Lake City contain nearly 20 attractions related to Mormon pioneer history and genealogy, including the Salt Lake Temple, the Tabernacle, and the Family History Library Holidays Planer.
-This means that visitors can see all or most of these attractions in a relatively short period of time.
-Note that parking in the immediate downtown area of Salt Lake City is limited and can be expensive. visitors should consider taking public transportation as an alternative to parking near Temple Square; the Utah Transit Authority operates numerous bus routes and rail lines in the Temple Square area.
+Three downtown city blocks in Salt Lake City host nearly 20 attractions related to Mormon pioneer history and genealogy.
+These include the Salt Lake Temple, the Tabernacle, and the Family History Library.
+This means that visitors can see all or most of these attractions in a relatively short period.
+Parking availability in the immediate downtown area of Salt Lake City is limited, and the rates can be expensive.
+Consider using public transportation instead of parking near Temple Square.
+The Utah Transit Authority operates numerous bus routes and rail lines in the area.

 Salt Lake Temple

-The location for the temple was first marked by Brigham Young, the prophet and second president of the church, on July 28, 1847, just four days after arriving in the Salt Lake Valley.
-The temple site was dedicated on February 14, 1853.
-Groundbreaking ceremonies were presided over by Brigham Young, who laid the cornerstone on April 6 of that year.
-Sandstone was originally used for the foundation.
-During the Utah War the foundation was buried and the lot made to look like a plowed field to prevent unwanted attention from federal troops.
-After tensions had eased in 1858 and work on the temple resumed, it was discovered that many of the foundation stones had cracked, making them unsuitable for use.
-Salt Lake Temple is a like a haven.Although not all of the sandstone was replaced, the inadequate sandstone was replaced by quartz monzonite (which has the appearance of granite) from Little Cottonwood Canyon, located twenty miles (32 km) southeast of the temple site.
-Oxen transported the granite initially, but as the Transcontinental Railroad neared completion in 1869 the remaining stones were carried by rail at a much faster rate.
+Brigham Young, the prophet and second president of the church, marked the location for the temple on July 28, 1847, shortly after arriving in the Salt Lake Valley.
+Brigham Young led the groundbreaking ceremonies for the temple site’s dedication on February 14, 1853.
+He laid the cornerstone on April 6 of that year.
+Initially, sandstone was used for the foundation, but during the Utah War, it was buried to avoid attention from federal troops.
+When work resumed in 1858, the workers found that many foundation stones had cracked.
+They replaced these with quartz monzonite from Little Cottonwood Canyon, located twenty miles southeast of the temple site.
+Initially transported by oxen, the completion of the Transcontinental Railroad in 1869 expedited the transportation of the remaining stones by rail.

-The capstone—the granite sphere which holds the statue of the Angel Moroni—was laid on April 6, 1892 by means of an electric motor and switch operated personally by Wilford Woodruff, the church’s fourth President, thus completing work on the temple’s exterior.
-The Angel Moroni statue, standing 12.5 feet (3.8 m) tall, was placed on top of the capstone later the same day.
-At the capstone ceremony it was proposed by President Woodruff that the interior of the building be finished within one year, thus allowing the temple to be dedicated forty years to the day of its commencement.
-John R. Winder was instrumental in overseeing the completion of the interior on schedule; he would serve as a member of the temple presidency until his death in 1910.
-President Woodruff dedicated the temple on April 6, 1893, exactly forty years after the cornerstone was laid.
+On April 6, 1892, the church’s fourth President, Wilford Woodruff, personally operated an electric motor and switch to lay the capstone.
+This granite sphere holds the statue of the Angel Moroni, completing work on the temple’s exterior.
+Later on the same day, they placed the Angel Moroni statue, standing 12.5 feet (3.8 m) tall, on top of the capstone.
+During the capstone ceremony, President Woodruff proposed finishing the interior of the building within one year, thus allowing the temple to be dedicated forty years to the day of its commencement.
+John R. Winder was instrumental in overseeing the completion of the interior on schedule; he would serve as a member of the temple presidency until he died in 1910.
+President Woodruff dedicated the temple on April 6, 1893, exactly forty years after laying the cornerstone.

 Symbolism